keyboardcn/Deep_Learning-Specialization/README.md

-# Deep_Learning-Specialization
-Neural Networks and Deep Learning
+# Neural Networks and Deep Learning
 - Week 1 - 'Cat' vs 'No Cat' - Logistic Regression with a Neural Network mindset

 - Week 2 - 'Planar Data Classfication' - Planar data classification with one hidden layer